brenobeirigo/tenv/README.md

 2. Request a free academic license ([link](https://user.gurobi.com/download/licenses/free-academic));
 3. Add Gurobi to Anaconda ([link](http://www.gurobi.com/downloads/get-anaconda)).

+WARNING: When creating the environment, check python version.
+Gurobi call only be installed with python 3.7:

+    conda create -n yourenvname python=x.x

+## Installing OSMNX

+Adding `--strict-channel-priority` is essencial to ensure that all the dependencies will come from the conda-forge channel.
+    conda config --prepend channels conda-forge
+    conda create -n ox --strict-channel-priority osmnx

+## Istalling H3 (Uber)

+Uber geoindexing with hexagons:

+    conda install h3

 ## Using GIT

 Use this project remote: